The Downtown Plan is comprised of two studies — the Downtown Cultural Hub, and the Downtown Transportation and Streetscape.

 July 7, 2014 Planning and Development Council agenda

-The Transportation Study conducted by Hatch Mott MacDonald (pdf, 11.3 MB)
+The Transportation Study conducted by Hatch Mott MacDonald (pdf)

-The Downtown Economic Health Assessment Report conducted by JC Williams Group (pdf, 7 MB)
+The Downtown Economic Health Assessment Report conducted by JC Williams Group (pdf)

 The town’s Vision 2057 brings together all of the town’s master plans and other key planning initiatives.
 The Downtown Plan is one of the major projects in Vision 2057, but there are several smaller projects that inform and help influence the decision-making process for the Downtown Transportation and Streetscape Study.